Professor and Head, Department of Biomedical Engineering

-Bin He is Distinguished McKnight University Professor of Biomedical Engineering, Medtronic-Bakken Endowed Chair for Engineering in Medicine, Director of Institute for Engineering in Medicine, and Director of Center for Neuroengineering at the University of Minnesota.
-Dr. He’s research interests cover a broad spectrum in biomedical engineering, including neuroengineering, biomedical imaging, cardiovascular engineering, biomedical computing and bioinstrumentation.
-He has made significant contributions to electrophysiological source imaging, brain-computer interface, and cardiac electrophysiological tomography.
+Bin He is Professor and Head of Department of Biomedical Engineering at Carnegie Mellon University.
+He was Distinguished McKnight University Professor of Biomedical Engineering, and served from 2012-2017 as Director of Institute for Engineering in Medicine at the University of Minnesota.
+Dr. He’s research interests cover a broad spectrum in biomedical engineering, including neuroengineering, biomedical imaging, cardiovascular engineering, and bioinstrumentation.
+He has made significant contributions to electrophysiological source imaging, brain-computer interface, neuromodulation and tissue electrical property imaging.
 His pioneering research was featured by Nature, BBC, CNN, New York Times, Wall Street Journal, NBC, CBS, ABC, Scientific American, Economist, Fox News, among others.
-Dr. He is a recipient of the Academic Career Achievement Award and Distinguished Service Award from the IEEE Engineering in Medicine and Biology Society, the Outstanding Research Award from the International Federation of Clinical Neurophysiology and the Established Investigator Award from the American Heart Association, among others.
-He was named the recipient of 2017 IEEE Biomedical Engineering Award.
+Dr. He is a recipient of the IEEE Biomedical Engineering Award, the Academic Career Achievement Award and Distinguished Service Award from the IEEE Engineering in Medicine and Biology Society, the Outstanding Research Award from the International Federation of Clinical Neurophysiology, and the Established Investigator Award from the American Heart Association, among others.

-Dr. He has published over 200 peer reviewed articles in core international journals and delivered over 300 keynote, plenary and invited talks and seminars in international conferences and institutions worldwide.
-He served as the 2009-2010 President of IEEE Engineering in Medicine and Biology Society (EMBS), the Conference Chair of the 31st Annual International Conference of IEEE EMBS (2009), and Co-Chair of Scientific Committee of World Congress on Medical Physics and Biomedical Engineering (2012).
-Dr. He has served as the Chair of NSF Workshop on Mapping and Engineering the Brain (2013), Chair of IEEE EMBS BRAIN Grand Challenges Conference (2014), and is a Member of NIH BRAIN Multi-Council Working Group.
-Dr. He is a Fellow of IEEE, IAMBE, AIMBE, and Institute of Physics.
-He is Chair-elect of International Academy of Medical and Biological Engineering.
+Dr. He has published over 240 peer reviewed articles in core international journals and delivered over 300 keynote, plenary and invited talks and seminars in international conferences and institutions worldwide.
+He was a Past President of IEEE Engineering in Medicine and Biology Society (EMBS), the Conference Chair of the 31st Annual International Conference of IEEE EMBS (2009), and Co-Chair of Scientific Committee of World Congress on Medical Physics and Biomedical Engineering (2012).
+Dr. He is a Fellow of IEEE, BMES, and AIMBE.
+He is an elected member and the chair of the International Academy of Medical and Biological Engineering.